 - Additional at-fault parties including the company responsible for the ownership, maintenance, or manufacturing of the truck itself

 If negligence was a factor in your truck accident case, you’ll need to show that the truck driver’s negligence and carelessness resulted in your injuries or a loved one’s death.
-To do this effectively, you’ll need the help of an experienced truck accident and personal injury lawyers like the team at Munley Law.
+To do this effectively, you’ll need the help of an experienced truck accident lawyer at Munley Law Personal Injury Attorneys.

 If you have been in an accident involving trucks, come and talk to one of our highly experienced and qualified lawyers today.
-Call 844-658-7840 for a free consultation or visit our truck accident page to find out what we can do for you.
+Call 844-658-7840 for a free consultation find out what we can do for you.